How to support your child with exam preparation

 Try to relate to what your child is going through, tell them about your experiences with exams to show them you know how they are feeling.

 Sometimes it’s better to have a break.
 If you’re getting into an argument about revising take a time out.
 Do something together, even if it’s just going for a walk or to a café for a drink.
-Agree to forget about revising for half an hour and talk about something else, then try to make a plan about what they are going to do for the rest of the day to help with their exams.
+Agree to forget about revising for half an hour and talk about something else, then make time to review what they are going to do for the rest of the day to help with their exams.

 What’s the best way to stay positive for my child and comfort them if the exams go wrong?

 Don’t be afraid to seek additional help.
-Extra tuition to support school work is a fantastic option and there is a variety to choose from e.g. group, online and one-to-one tuition.
+Extra maths and English tuition to support school work is a fantastic option and there is a variety to choose from e.g. study groups, online and one-to-one tuition.
 Even friends working together to teach each other about the subjects they are most confident in can be a big help.

 At Explore Learning we run sessions specifically in exam preparation which is principally about improving a child’s confidence and skills relevant for the test they’re preparing for.
 Students love coming as they create great bonds with the tutors and results have proved a significant impact on their maths and English skills.

-Come to a FREE TRIAL to find out more about our exam preparation support
+We hope these top tips help your child study for their exam.
+Come to a FREE TRIAL to find out more about our exam tuition support.

 Discover more interesting posts from our blog